-Welcome to our Sustainability Hub
+Welcome to our Sustainability and ESG Hub

 We are committed to running a business that is environmentally sustainable.
 Not only do we continually strive to minimise our impact on the environment, but we have years of experience of incorporating sustainability considerations into the legal advice that we provide to our clients.

 Our Sustainability Group is a team of lawyers drawn from our key practice areas: Private Client, Real Estate, Tax, Banking and Corporate.
 The team has experience in advising on sector specific issues, including:

 - The responsibilities of trustees when making sustainable investments

 Links to content on these topics (and many others) can be found below.

 Our sustainability hub brings together the team’s insights and legal expertise on a broad range of environmental matters that affect our clients' business and personal affairs.
 This is a rapidly evolving and wide-ranging area of law and we will continue to share our insights about related legal developments on this hub.

 At the heart of the firm’s commitment to operating a sustainable business is our longstanding Green Impact Group (GIG) and our firm-wide CSR policy.
 Find out more about our firm's green credentials and carbon neutral status here.
 We speak from experience and with conviction.

 As we move towards a period of post-lockdown global recovery, many wealthy individuals and families will be looking at how they can use their wealth to contribute to a more sustainable future for the benefit of their own families and others.

 The impact of the global response to coronavirus on farming has added another angle to the already complicated debate around the future of farming in the UK.